Seaton tram station: History

 It was not until 1995 that the first permanent building was constructed, which was an Edwardian-inspired steel-and-glass shelter with gazebo-style shop and ticket office, with a revised blocked paved track layout laid at the same time.

-After the closure of the adjacent holiday camps in the early 2000s, that site and part of the Harbour Road Car Park were earmarked for extensive redevelopment, with the construction of a Tesco store, Premier Inn hotel, snd a large private housing development.
+After the closure of the adjacent holiday camps in the early 2000s, that site and part of the Harbour Road Car Park were earmarked for extensive redevelopment, with the construction of a Tesco store, Premier Inn hotel, and a large private housing development.
 Meanwhile, the brand new Seaton Jurassic Centre was built on part of the Harbour Road Car Park.
 Both projects involved raising the level of the land and left the Tramway terminus looking out of place, so the Tramway decided to build a contemporary building in order to complement the rest of the regeneration area.

 The new station

 The new station was designed by Ray Hole Architects, who were also responsible for the new summit station of the Snowdon Mountain Railway, and the design involved lifting the station some 2 m above the surrounding land.
 Construction started in September 2017 and the new station opened on 28 June 2018.
 During the construction period, Riverside tram stop again operated as the southern terminus of the line and a shuttle bus service was provided between there and the Seaton station site.

 The new station is a modern, fully enclosed building with a footprint of 460 m2.
 It contains a main hall containing a four track terminal layout, as well as a small cafe and shop, toilets, and staff facilities.
 The new station has been designed with a flush floor throughout, thus enabling the space to also be used for events and exhibitions.
 One wall accommodates a large screen that can be used for a variety of purposes; during normal operation it displays a live webcam feed from the tramway depot looking down the line and estuary towards Colyford.

 The station is fronted by a landscaped pedestrian area, which extends as far as Harbour Road and also provides access to the adjacent Tesco Store and Seaton Jurassic Centre.
 A bus and coach park lies to one side of the pedestrian area.
 Because of its raised height and open aspect, the station is highly visible within the town of Seaton.

 In 2019, the station won an "Outstanding Achievement" award from the Heritage Railway Association and the "Welcome Accolade" from Visit England.